 - Information on how to be academically and personally successful in the Honors College and at Texas Tech.

 - An opportunity to become acquainted with the people, programs, and opportunities that make the Honors College a unique place to learn.

 - Helpful information from campus departments and faculty members.

 - A unique forum for respectful discussion of special topics.

 - Find ways to connect to your new university and the Lubbock community.

 - Develop a professional cover letter and resume.

-- Participate in current event discussions.
+- Participate in professional academic discussion.

-- Partake in cultural events.
+- Partake in local cultural events.